Understanding Vaccines and the National Immunisation Program

 Register now for Understanding Vaccines and the National Immunisation Program

-SA Health reserves the right to withhold issuing a certificate if the learner is deemed not to have successfully completed the program by meeting all course requirements.
+SA Health reserves the right to withhold issuing a Certificate of Completion if the learner is deemed not to have successfully completed the program by meeting all course requirements.
 In this case the learner will only receive a Record of Study.

 To register, you must provide your full name, email address and password, current mailing address and AHPRA number.